brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

-# Comparative effect of thrombectomy
+# Comparative effect of thrombectomy: a bayesian analysis

 # Abstract